sr320/course-fish270/Week_4.md

 		- Thus, gills must be very effective to obtain enough oxygen
 	- Ventilation, which increases the flow of the respiratory medium over the respiratory surface, ensures that there is a strong diffusion gradient between the gill surface and the environment
 		- Crayfish and lobsters have paddle-like appendages that drive a current of water over their gills
 		- Most fishes open and close their mouth and operculum.
-The pumping action of the mouth and operculum creates a pressure gradient that moves water over the gills.
+The pumping action of the mouth and operculum creates a pressure gradient that moves water over the gills
+		- Unlike bony fish, they do not have gill covers.
+Water must continually flow across these slits in order for the shark to breathe.
+This can be accomplished by the shark's swimming, by it standing still in a current, or by it fanning water across the gills with its fins (this is done by the nurse shark)
+		- Some sharks have spiracles, which are special gill slits located just behind the eyes.
+They supply oxygen directly to the eyes and brain of the shark

 	- The fish gill is a countercurrent system: concurrent vs. countercurrent system (Ch.
 45, pp 906-907, Fig. 45.5, and Fig. 45.6); also see in links of interest: Countercurrent circulation in fish gills
 		- The countercurrent exchange mechanism is so efficient that the gills can remove more that 80% if the oxygen from water to blood